paulomuraroferreira/health_app_google_ia_dev_competition/README.md

 ## INSTRUCTIONS

-Instructions to run the application can be found on functions/README.md and frontend/README.md.
+Instructions to run the application can be found in functions/README.md and frontend/README.md.

 # Disease Probability Estimation Model